Reviewed January 2021

 Adenomyosis is a different condition, in which the endometrial layer of the uterus can be found in small pockets within the actual muscle of the uterus itself, the myometrium.
 This may sound deceptively similar to endometriosis, as it also involves tissue being found where it shouldn’t be.
 For a while the condition was known as endometriosis of the uterus.

 However, research suggests that adenomyosis is caused by a very different process, and there is no evidence to suggest that endometriosis causes adenomyosis.
 Current opinion posits that adenomyosis is usually found in a uterus that has had to heal after some sort of muscle trauma, such as a sharp curettage immediately post pregnancy (when any retained products from the pregnancy need to be removed surgically from the womb),3 or after other surgery, such as when someone has had a caesarean.4

-Having one of the conditions does not mean you will have the other; there is no connecting pathway that shows having endometriosis means that you will develop adenomyosis.
+Having one of the conditions does not mean you will have the other; there is no connecting pathway that shows having endometriosis means that you will develop adenomyosis

-These pockets of endometrial tissue buried within the womb’s muscle layer still bleed under hormonal influence and so women that have adenomyosis can also experience painful periods.
+These pockets of endometrial tissue buried within the womb’s muscle layer still bleed under hormonal influence and so people that have adenomyosis can also experience painful periods.
 They are more likely to complain of heavy and prolonged menstruation, and to be found to have a bulkier, more tender womb on examination as the small pockets of blood collect in the muscle layer of the uterus, making it globular in appearance.